-Figure 5: The optional rendering of the segmentation mask enhances the structure of interest
+Figure 5: The optional rendering of the segmentation mask enhances the structure of interest.

 In previous work [10] the growing process was limited to a fixed region of $32 \times 32 \times 32$ voxels.
 In the presented approach the expansion is influenced by the spatial distribution of the points marked as region members so far.
 Growing progresses until the object-oriented bounding box (OOBB) of the included voxels reaches a certain limit.
 During the growing process the OOBB is updated at variable intervals to estimate how many more voxels may be added until the limit is reached.
 This strategy is superior to controlling the growing by the number of detected member voxels.
-The behavior of the growing process regarding the spreading of the points depends on various aspects.
+The behavior of the growing supercess.
 If just the boundary of a structure is segmented, a much lower number of voxels is sufficient to estimate